Tag: Jeff Snyder

 Fellows Amna Khalid and Jeffrey Aaron Snyder argue the Point of Education is Not to Reduce Harm

 Our fifth class of Fellows represents professors, practitioners and graduate students from a broad range of disciplines and backgrounds, and includes our inaugural Senior Fellow and first undergraduate Fellow.
 This cohort will research complex topics such as the perceptions and attitudes of international students, threats to academic freedom from state legislatures, and the racial and gender tropes Black women encounter while exercising free expression.
 Their projects will include developing educational materials and programs that can serve as a roadmap to safeguarding and encouraging the robust exchange of ideas while simultaneously upholding the institutional values of equity and inclusion.

 Learn more about the 2022-2023 class of Fellows and their work by watching this brief video:

 Research Title: "Disrupting Mis & Dis-Information in the University Setting"

 Drawing upon research and a team of experts, Leslie will develop a Toolkit and Issue Guide (using the NIF deliberative dialogue framework) that institutions can use to combat mis- and disinformation, to better facilitate open and fact-based discussions, and to deliberate on this issue to find common ground for action.

 Neal Hutchens & Brandi Hephner LaBanc

-Professor of Higher Education, University of Mississippi; Vice Chancellor for Student Affairs and Campus Life, University of Massachusetts - Amherst
+Professor of Educational Policy Studies and Evaluation, University of Kentucky; Vice Chancellor for Student Affairs and Campus Life, University of Massachusetts - Amherst